 Weather events.
 Security.
 Long-term reliability.
 Operations and maintenance costs over the life a system.
 When it comes to considerations for building or rehabilitating power infrastructure, the environment is right for a change in philosophy.
 Let’s reconsider today’s view where initial investment cost is a core driver.

 We will engage in activity that considers quantifiable factors that take into account the longer-term effects on society, our customers, our environment and our businesses.
 Our goal is to put all the facts on the table by working with our distinguished members and their networks to:

 - Collect current data and information

 - Sponsor new research to answer tough questions with facts about both overhead and underground power delivery infrastructure

-Strong partners create the broadest impact.
+Strong members create the broadest impact.
 PDi2 is committed to becoming a trusted reference for all stakeholders within the electric power value chain, including design engineers, EPCs, utilities, utility commissions or regulators and consumers.
 We are looking for members within that sphere of influence and we’d be glad to work with your company.